microsoft/ivy/language.md

     }

 This behaves like a monitor after a special internal action called `init`.
-As the `after` implies, the initial condition prescribed by the `init` declarations is assumed to be established before any initializers are called.
-Initializers are executed in the order they are declared.
+Initializers are executed once in the order they are declared.

 Initializers may call other actions.
 For example, suppose we have a module `collection` representing a set of objects that is initially